KICK (AM): History

 The station was previously known as KICK and signed on in 1950.
 Charles McCord, a cast member of Imus in the Morning, worked at the station in the 1960s (his first job in radio) before moving on to larger markets.
-The station changed call signs to KIDS in 1991.
+The station changed call signs to KIDS on July 5, 1991.

 When Vision Communications first went on the air in June 1990, the AM station was off the air, and the FM station was small, employing approximately eight people.
 Chicago-based Snowmen Broadcasting Inc. owned it and Amer was a sales representative.

+On October 1, 1991, KICK switched to children's radio.
+The format would last until late August 1994, when the station went silent.

 In the years between, Amer moved into the role of sales manager, then station manager, before purchasing KADI.
 The purchase was finalized in 2000, but Vision Communications had a management agreement with KADI since 1994, the year Amer formed the company.
 In 2001, Amer obtained rights to 1340 AM KADI (formerly 1340 AM KIDS, which was previously 1340 KICK).

 Staff grew to the 20 there today, and sister station KADI-FM reached the top spot in Arbitron’s ratings for contemporary Christian stations in the 18- to 34-year-old women category, its target market.
-1340 AM KICK has also grown in listenership since adopting the Conservative Talk format.
+1340 AM KICK has also grown in listenership since adopting the conservative talk format.

 In summer 2016, KICK began simulcasting at 92.3 FM, K222CT.
-On Friday, January 20, 2017 long-time Springfield radio voice Woody P. Snow began hosting a local morning show and the station rebranded as "92.3 FM KICK."
+On January 20, 2017, long-time Springfield radio voice Woody P. Snow began hosting a local morning show and the station rebranded as "92.3 FM KICK".

-Recent growth

-Some of the station's biggest points of pride are in its community involvement.
-The station and its listeners have taken on causes from the Good Samaritans Boys Ranch to Ozarks Food Harvest.
-1340 AM KICK sponsors the annual Children's Miracle Network Radiothon, which raised more than $30,000 in 2006.
-The station also sponsors Relay for Life events for the American Cancer Society.
-1340 AM KICK has also participated in the annual "I Love America" Celebration hosted by James River Assembly of God every Fourth of July during the celebration's 14-year duration.